-Office Hours: T & Th 10am-12n; 1-2pm; 4-6 pm; Appointments are recommended.
-As I am frequently in called into college-related meetings and will be on campus on other days also, it is best to request an appointment and to check Where's Jim for availability.
+Office Hours: T & Th 11:30am-2:00pm; Appointments are recommended.
+Phone/online conferences are also possible but please call for an appointment first.
+As I am frequently called into college-related meetings and have many appointments, it is best to request an appointment and to check Where's Jim for availability.